-In regard to the requirement that directors of a nonprofit public benefit corporation perform their duties in good faith, Corporations Code section 5233 contains provisions that pertain specifically to "self-dealing transactions."
-Corporations Code section 5233 describes those transactions as ones to which the nonprofit public benefit corporation is a part and in which one or more of its directors may have a material financial interest that does not meet certain requirements.
-Moreover, if a director of a nonprofit public benefit corporation violates Corporations Code section 5233, a court has discretion to order that director to perform those acts and to pay those damages that will provide an "equitable and fair remedy to the corporation," including, but not limited to, paying the corporation the amount of profits realized from the transaction, the value of use made in the transaction of corporate property, and returning or replacing any lost corporate property.
-(Id., subd. (h).)
-Thus, the members of the board of directors a nonprofit public benefit corporation operating a charter school are prohibited from engaging in a self-dealing transaction and are subject to judicial sanctions if they engage in such transactions.
+Regarding the requirement that directors of a nonprofit public benefit corporation perform their duties in good faith, Corporations Code Section 5233 contains provisions that pertain specifically to "self-dealing transactions."
+Corporations Code Section 5233 describes those transactions as ones of which the nonprofit public benefit corporation is a part and in which one or more of its directors may have a material financial interest that does not meet certain requirements.
+Moreover, if a director of a nonprofit public benefit corporation violates Corporations Code Section 5233, a court has discretion to order that director to perform those acts and to pay those damages that will provide an "equitable and fair remedy to the corporation," including, but not limited to, paying the corporation the amount of profits realized from the transaction, the value of use made in the transaction of corporate property, and returning or replacing any lost corporate property.
+(Id., subd. (h)) Thus, the members of the board of directors of a nonprofit public benefit corporation so a nonprofit public benefit and returning or replacing any lost corporate property.
+(Id., subd. (h)) Thus, the members of the board of directors of a nonprofit public benefit corporation operating a charter school are prohibited from engaging in a self-dealing transaction and are subject to judicial sanctions if they engage in such transactions.

-The Legislative Counsel concluded that the provisions of Corporations Code section 5233 apply concurrently with the provisions of the Political Reform Act where nonprofit corporate directors operate charter schools.
+The Legislative Counsel concluded that the provisions of Corporations Code Section 5233 apply concurrently with the provisions of the Political Reform Act where nonprofit corporate directors operate charter schools.

-In addition to Corporations Code section 5233, nonprofit boards should be aware of new requirements in Part VI of IRS Form 990 (the tax return form for organizations exempt from income tax).
+In addition to Corporations Code Section 5233, nonprofit boards should be aware of requirements in Part VI of IRS Form 990 (the tax return form for organizations exempt from income tax).
 Part VI is titled, Governance, Management and Disclosure.
 The IRS states in its instructions for that form:

 Even though the information on policies and procedures requested in Section B generally isn't required under the Internal Revenue Code, the IRS considers such policies and procedures to generally improve tax compliance.
-The absence of appropriate policies and procedures can lead to opportunities for excess benefit transactions, inurement, operation for non-exempt purposes, or other activities inconsistent with exempt status.
+The absence of appropriate policies and procedures can lead to opportunities for excess benefit transactions, inurement, operation for nonexempt purposes, or other activities inconsistent with exempt status.

-The Brown Act, California Public Records Act, conflict of interest provisions of the Political Reform Act of 1974, and Government Code section 1090 all apply to a member of a charter school's governing body and are concurrent with the conflict of interest provisions of the Corporations Code that apply if the charter board member is also a director of the nonprofit corporation.
+The Brown Act, California Public Records Act, conflict of interest provisions of the Political Reform Act of 1974, and Government Code Section 1090 all apply to a member of a charter school's governing body and are concurrent with the conflict of interest provisions of the Corporations Code that apply if the charter board member is also a director of the nonprofit corporation.